 The Program's exposure to credit loss is represented by the contractual amount of these commitments.
 The Program follows the same credit policies in making commitments as it does for on-statement-of-net-position instruments.
-There were two pending applications for \$15,000 to extend credit as of June 30, 2016.
+There was one pending application for \$7,000 to extend credit as of June 30, 2017.